f-commerce statistics roundup: Facebook commerce by the numbers

 - 2m+: Number of sites that have integrated Facebook social plugins

-- 7 out of 10: proportion of digital marketers who have implemented or planning to implement Facebook Like feature
+- 7 out of 10: the proportion of digital marketers who have implemented or planning to implement Facebook Like feature

 - 200+ million: Facebook users accessing the utility through their mobile devices